Energy Storage: The Future of Renewable Growth

 1. Battery Energy Storage Systems (BESS)

 Batteries are the most widely used energy storage solutions due to their efficiency and scalability.
-They are categorized into:
+They fall into categories as:

-- Lithium-ion Batteries – Used in electric vehicles and grid storage due to high energy density.
+- Lithium-ion Batteries – Lithium-ion batteries are used in electric vehicles and grid storage because of their high level of energy storage.

-- Lead-acid Batteries – Common in backup power systems but have a shorter lifespan.
+- Lead-acid Batteries– They are commonly used in the backup power systems and have a lower life span.

 2. Pumped Hydro Storage